Recommendations

 Icechunk should be adopted but with risk mitigation measures.
 Icechunk is a transactional storage engine for Zarr.
 In other words, it is a way to manage Zarr stores the same way you would with many traditional databases.
 Icechunk technology supports the following operational needs of many NASA datasets:

-- Safety: Changes to a store can be made safely through ACID transactions which ensure all dependent updates are either committed together or rolled back together.
-Corrupted data can easily be fixed by rolling back to a previous snapshot.
+• Safety: Changes to a store are made through ACID transactions, which ensure that all dependent updates (data and metadata) are committed together or rolled back together.
+This means a store will never be in a partially-updated state — corrupted data can be fixed by rolling back to a previous snapshot.

 Reference: https://icechunk.io/en/stable/overview/.